🧡 Skip to main content🔍 Skip to search

 Task Scheduler

-How to add Task Scheduler trigger?
-After reading the info on Welcome tab in Task Wizard, click Next to get to the Triggers tab.
+How to add the Task Scheduler trigger?
+After reading the info on the Welcome tab in the Task Wizard, click Next to get to the Triggers tab.

 Task Wizard Triggers